-At Least 3 Killed In Shooting At Northern California Food Festival
+4 People Dead, Including 1 Shooter, At Northern California Food Festival

-At least three people were killed and 12 injured in a shooting at an annual food festival south of San Francisco, on Sunday, Councilman Dion Bracco told NPR.
+At least four people were killed, including a gunman, and 15 injured in a shooting at an annual food festival south of San Francisco, on Sunday, Gilroy Police Chief Scot Smithee told reporters at a news conference hours after the shooting.

-Authorities have only confirmed one dead at this point and 11 injured.
+Police say they responded quickly to reports of gunfire.
+The gunman who had "some sort of rifle" was shot and killed, according to the police chief.
+A second suspect, a possible accomplice, Smithee added, was not apprehended and said police are unaware of what role that second person played.

-The Associated Press reported that at least seven people have been hospitalized.
+The gunman and accomplice reportedly sneaked into the venue by cutting through a fence and crossing a creek.

 As a reminder please do not come to Christmas Hill Park, this is still an active crime scene.— Gilroy Police (@GilroyPD) July 29, 2019